 - ¼ cup whole milk

-- 5. Line a 9x9 square cake pan with parchment paper and lightly grease.
+- Line a 9×9 square cake pan with parchment paper and lightly grease.
 Pour banana mixture into pan and bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean.

-- If you don't have any browned butter at home, you can make icing with regular softened butter or even serve these blondies with no icing at all!
+If you don’t have any browned butter at home, you can make icing with regular softened butter or even serve these blondies with no icing at all!
 To make browned butter, simple melt butter in a pan over medium-low heat.
 The butter will begin to separate and you will start to see some milk solids on the bottom of the pan.
 Do not stir.
 Allow the milk solids to brown.
 They will go from brown to burnt quickly, so make sure to watch this step carefully!
 Browning butter gives it a deeper, more complex, and slightly nutty flavor.
 Once milk solids have browned, remove from heat and allow butter to cool and begin to re-solidify.
-There you have it - browned butter!
+There you have it – browned butter! *Check out the browned butter tutorial in our video class library to see how it’s done!*